Atticuss/atticuss.github.io/_posts/2019-06-26-exchange-data.md

 description: "I started scraping data from Coinbase and have made it publicly available.
 Possibly more exchanges to be added later.
 Each days worth of data is written via HDF5 and backed up to a publicly readable S3 bucket.
 Don't make me regret it."
 ---

 Coinbase Pro (previously Gdax) has a nice little API for pulling market data.
 So I decided to use it to scraping all open orders once per minute.
 I've made this data publicly available via an S3 bucket.
+Filenames represent a days worth of data in the format of `year-month-day.hdf`.
 The bucket can be found here:

 [https://cryptoexchanges.veraciousdata.io/](https://cryptoexchanges.veraciousdata.io/)